g4rcez/brouther/README.md

 Brouther can extract the correct dynamic paths (or params) from your URL and infer the correct type for them.
 The same for query-string, and you can add the types of each property of query string (see [useQueryString](#usequerystring)).

-Usign Brouther you have a copilot to work with routes:
+Using Brouther you have a copilot to work with routes:

 - Helping you on find deleted routes
 - Identify changed paths/params/query-string